alexdesi/photorganize/README.md

 Note: that photOrganize gets the creation date inside the photo, not from the file system, that's important, so you can use it to organize photos that you already moved/copied on other folders.

 #Dependencies
-photOrganize use the get mini_exiftool to read the creation date.
+photOrganize uses *mini_exiftool* to read the creation date.

 To install it:
     $ gem install mini_exiftool